 You don’t have to worry about iodine—it isn’t triggering your reactions!

 What are the benefits of Iodine?

 Thiodine Lugol's Iodine contains no fillers, preservatives, or alcohol.
-It's non-GMO, gluten-free, and vegan-friendly which reduces the likelihood of an allergic reaction.
+It's USP Grade, non-GMO, gluten-free, and vegan-friendly which reduces the likelihood of other allergic reactions.